oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/2-integration/integration.md

 All integrations should be up and running.
 ![Activate3](images/opensearch-oic-activation3.png)

-## Test OIC
+## Task 3: Test OIC

-- Go back to the bucket.
+- In OCI console go back to the Object Storage bucket.
-- Go to the directory that you downloaded from GITHUB
+- On your desktop go to the directory that you downloaded from GITHUB
 - Upload the files from the sample_files subdirectory

 ![Test OIC](images/opensearch-oic-test.png)

 Check the result in OIC.
 - Go to OIC Home page
-- Menu *Monitoring*
+- Menu *Obeservability*
 - Menu *Integrations*
-- Again Menu *Integrations*

 ![Monitor OIC](images/opensearch-oic-test2.png)